Dianetics: The Modern Science of Mental Health: Content

 The medical establishment completely rejected the new "science" for lack of experimental proof.
 Dianetics has never passed any scientific rigor.
 In 1953, Harvey Jay Fischer wrote the report Dianetic Therapy: an experimental evaluation concluding that "Dianetic does not systematically favorably or adversely influence the ability to perform" either intellectually, mathematically or resolving personality conflicts.
 According to Hubbard's son, DMSMH is not the result of any research whatsoever but a man's obsession with abortion and other phenomena of the unconscious, specially the occult and black magic.
-There is an entire chapter in DMSMH devoted to demonology.
+The entire Chapter 4 of Book Two in DMSMH is devoted to demonology.
 To maintain the "scientific" appearance of DMSMH, Hubbard decries the belief in demons.
 In DMSMH, demons are explained as electronic circuits.
 However, in Hubbard's later writings, entities begin to appear that possess man's physical body.
 These entities are spirits which Hubbard calls "thetans".
 What Hubbard does assert is that demonology is good business.
 A person is a thetan but the person's physical body is possessed by thetans called body thetans.
 To be spiritually free, a person would have to audit out all those other thetans in the body and that would take a great deal of time and a great deal of money.

 In advising the auditor to be uncommunicative, Hubbard was divorcing Dianetics from other psycho-therapies, as in psychoanalysis, where the therapist most obstinately offers a personal interpretation of what is happening in the patient's mind.

 Scientologist Harvey Jackins said of Dianetics therapy: "The results have been nearly uniform and positive.
 Apparently, the auditor (listener or therapist) can be very forthright and direct in seeking out the past traumatic experiences which are continuing to mar the rationality and well being of the person.
 Once located, the exhaustion of the distress and re-evaluation of the experience apparently leads uniformly to dramatic improvement in ability, emotional tone and well-being."